Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Proofs for geometric medians

-In order to proceed with the analysis, we must study the dynamics of the smoothed Riemannian gradient descent algorithm to see if we can satisfy the hypotheses of Lemma~\ref{lem:median_pl}.
+In order to proceed with the analysis, we must study the dynamics of the smoothed Riemannian gradient descent algorithm.
 To study these dynamics, it is helpful to again adopt the notation and calculus of general Wasserstein space.
 The Wasserstein gradient of $F_\varepsilon$ is